China May new yuan loans 1.11 trln yuan, more than expected

-BEIJING, June 14 Chinese banks extended 1.11 trillion yuan ($163.4 billion) in net new yuan loans in May, above analysts' expectations.
+BEIJING, June 14 (Reuters) - Chinese banks extended 1.11 trillion yuan ($163.4 billion) in net new yuan loans in May, above analysts' expectations.

 Analysts polled by Reuters had predicted new yuan loans of 900 billion yuan, down from 1.1 trillion yuan in April.